An Overview of California Residential Lease Agreement Negotiations for Landlords and Tenants

 A rental agreement should be well-drafted and clearly specify the parties’ expectations.
 However, issues can arise when landlords inadvertently or willfully include illegal clauses in a residential lease agreement — such as those involving a waiver of landlord responsibility to ensure the premises are maintained in a habitable condition.
 It’s crucial to have the guidance of a skilled real estate attorney who can assist with lease negotiations and drafting to help avoid various disputes.

-California residential lease negotiations can be complex, and it’s best to have a knowledgeable real estate attorney by your side to guide you through the process.
+Negotiating a California residential lease agreement can be challenging, and it’s best to have a knowledgeable real estate attorney by your side to guide you through the process.
 From drafting effective leases, to negotiating terms, and handling any disputes that arise, the experienced residential real estate attorneys at White and Bright, LLP provide capable representation to tenants, landlords, and other parties in connection with residential real estate matters.
 We welcome you to contact or call us at (760) 747-3200 to learn more about our legal services.